Hullow/Minishell/Documentation/Questions.md

 - multi-character operator tokens: what to do with e.g. `>|` tokenize `>` separately from `|` and then try to execute it, or parse them together like bash and then return an error message ?

 - unexpected characters like `$$` => what to do ?

+- "the end-of-input indicator used internally by the shell is also considered a control operator." (see [control operator](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_113))
+=> what is the end-of-input indicator used internally ?

 ## Redirections
 - implement `>|` ?